Aide Walt Nauta also indicted in documents case against Trump

 The 38th count in the indictment against Trump alleges Nauta made false statements and representations during a May 26, 2022 interview with the FBI.

-Specifically, the government alleges Nauta lied when he said he did not know how boxes of classified documents were found in various locations within Mar-a-Lago, when he had moved the boxes himself.
+Specifically, the government alleges he made a knowingly false statement when he said he did not know how the boxes were kept and moved, when he had in fact observed and moved them to various locations.

 Nauta is named a co-conspirator in the case, and has been a key witness in the investigation led by special counsel Jack Smith into the handling of classified documents after Trump left office.